Wondering how to add music to iPhone? No problem! We analyzed 100 forum threads to bring you the best solutions!

 Double-check if you wrote everything correctly.
 It has to point to iTunes.app.
 Only then hit return.
 You will then need to insert your password to confirm the removal.

 3. Afterward, open Finder and locate user ~/Music/iTunes/ folder.
 There you will find the file named “iTunes Library.itl”.
 Move it to the desktop.

 4. Go back to ~/Music/iTunes/ folder.
 Open ‘Previous iTunes Libraries” folder and locate the iTunes Library file with the most recent date.
 (They all are labeled with the exact date when you installed iTunes.)
 Make sure to copy that file.

 5. Move that copy to ~/Music/iTunes/ folder.
-Next step is to rename the file to “iTunes Library.itl”
+The next step is to rename the file to “iTunes Library.itl”

 6. In fact, Apple stores installer files of previous iTunes versions.
 Your call is to find the iTunes version you want to revert to and download it.

-7. Finally, install iTunes version that you just downloaded.
+7. Finally, install the iTunes version that you just downloaded.

 That's it!
 Congratulations!
 You've been through a lot of trouble and it's time for the reward.
-There's a previous iTunes version on your computer now – so if you couldn't add music to iPhone after the update – you probably can now!
+There's a previous iTunes version on your computer now – so if you couldn't add music to your iPhone after the update – you probably can now!

-Sometimes you have to go through tons of hassle just to add music to iPhone. iTunes is quite complex because it's trying to be an app for everything.
+Sometimes you have to go through tons of hassle just to add music to your iPhone. iTunes is quite complex because it's trying to be an app for everything.

 Also, iTunes now operates as a media store much more than a music player.
 Its purpose is to sell – mainly.

 Did it help or not?

-If nothing helped you and you still can't add music to iPhone – write in the comments and we'll try to give you a hand.
+If nothing helped you and you still can't add music to your iPhone – write in the comments and we'll try to give you a hand.
 Let's brainstorm this together.